fortellerq/notes/proxmox.md

 setpci -s [device id] COMMAND=0:2
 ```

-Once we have our romfile, for example if we put it at `~/gpuroms/rtx3090.rom`, here's how to add it to the VM.
+Once we have our romfile, for example, if we put it at `~/gpuroms/rtx3090.rom`, here's how to add it to the VM.
 ```
 nano /etc/pve/qemu-server/[vmid].conf
 ```
 Go to the GPU device, the line should start with `pci`.
-Add this to the comma separated list
+Add this to the comma-separated list
 `romfile=../../../root/gpuroms/rtx3090.rom`

 The 3 backlashes are needed because for some reason, Proxmox tries to find the rom in the wrong location even if we put in the full path (in this case it is `/root/gpuroms/rtx3090.rom`), so we need to get back to the root for the path to work.